damachine/coolerdash/README.md

 ---

 ## ⚙️ Configuration

+> **CoolerControl configuration**: In CoolerControl GUI, set CPU/GPU sensors to your desired values!
+>                                  In CoolerControl GUI, set your LCD display to **"Image/gif"** mode and brightness to **"80%"**!

+> **Note:** CoolerDash brightness is set to 80% by default.
+When you change the brightness in CoolerDash configuration(config.ini), adjust it in CoolerControl as well for optimal results!

 > **The following settings were tested with an NZXT Kraken 2023.**
 > CoolerDash should work with any LCD device supported by CoolerControl (Asus, MSI, NZXT, etc.).